Onboarding Flows: Example Checklist

 Pay Deposit

-• Quickly collect fees to ensure that the prospect is committed to becoming a member of your kitchen.
-Learn more about charging a fee on the spot in The Food Corridor system.
+Quickly collect fees to ensure that the prospect is committed to becoming a member of your kitchen.
+Learn more about charging a fee on the spot within The Food Corridor.

 Pro-Tip: Charging a deposit to become a kitchen client allows a prospect to establish a vested interest in the kitchen as a potential client.